Moon, Aldebaran, Pleiades late night September 25 to 27

 Taurus is a far-northern constellation of the zodiac.
 That fact causes these stars to rise at an earlier hour in the Northern Hemisphere than in the Southern Hemisphere.
 The farther north you live, the earlier Taurus climbs above your northeast horizon.
 The farther south you live, the later Taurus comes up.

-Or visit Sunrise Sunset Calendars, being sure to check the moonrise and moonset box, to find out when the moon rises into your sky.
+To find out when the moon rises into your sky, visit Sunrise Sunset Calendars, being sure to check the moonrise and moonset box.

 A little over three years ago – on September 3, 2018 – the moon occulted (passed in front of) Aldebaran, presenting the final occultation of a monthly occultation series that started on January 29, 2015.
 But month by month, for the next few years, the moon’s trajectory will carry the moon farther north of Aldebaran yet closer to Alcyone, the Pleiades’ brightest star.

 Then the monthly occultation series involving the moon and the Pleiades star Alcyone will begin on September 5, 2023, and conclude on July 7, 2029.